kubernetes/website/content/zh-cn/docs/reference/kubernetes-api/workload-resources/pod-v1.md

 - **podIP** (string)

-  IP address allocated to the pod.
+  podIP address allocated to the pod.
 Routable at least within the cluster.
 Empty if not yet allocated.
 -->
 - **message** (string)